sSouthgate/Marine-AI-Competency-Exercise/ReadMe.md

 ## Lessons Learned:

 I had never been required to run a checksum.
 This project has taught me the value in using them but also how to look for the information used to validate them.
+Trying out different NMEA sentences allowed me to see errors and oversights originaly made.

 Parsing data was also fairly new to me, I have learned alot about manipulating data in python and utilising the languages strengths to simplify certain functions (Turning a string into a float or an int).
+Using a RegEx could be very valuable tool to use to make the code more robust, but validating the checksum also validates the format in a way.

+Keeping track of many variable names and convensions can be tricky and I still need more experience so that I don't confuse myself.
+Reusing the same ones within an isolated class keeps things easier to read and memorise what they represent like sticking to `RMCdata`.

 I am not entirely sure how a ReadMe.md for an excercise such as this should present.
-SO I have opted for explaning the different classes and functions used to achieve the different tasks.
+So I have opted for explaning the different classes and functions used to achieve the different tasks.
+AS well as what I have learned.

-## Improvements:

 ## Sources:
 Here are all the ressources I used to achieve the task: